 - Know the name and location of your child's doctor's, dentist, therapist, etc.

 - Let the doctors know they can contact you anytime and be very interested in your child is health.

 - Attend all extracurricular activities

 - Know what activities your child is involved in

 - Volunteer to drive in their carpool before or after school if you can.

-You must stay active in your kids’ lives.
-If you are fighting for custody and do not know the answers or are not participating in the above things, it will weaken your case.
+You must stay active in your kids' lives.
+It will weaken your case if you are fighting for custody and do not know the answers or are not participating in the above things.

 If you are participating, it will help you look good to the court and strengthen your relationship with your kids.

 You are more credible in court if you can back up your allegations with evidence.
 For example, telling the Judge, your husband is violent.
 It is not as good as telling the Judge on this date in the summer of 2016.
 My husband did XYZ.